1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

-Here are nine common money pitfalls for couples, with advice on how to steer clear of trouble or overcome problems.
+Here are eight common money pitfalls for couples, with advice on how to steer clear of trouble or overcome problems.
 Take a look.

 Why it's a mistake: If your significant other’s name is the only one listed, "you leave yourself open to being thrown out on the street at a moment’s notice" if you break up, says Kevin Reardon, a certified financial planner and owner of the Pewaukee, Wis.-based financial planning firm Shakespeare Wealth Management.